Introducing Your Dog To A Newborn Baby

 Set boundaries

-Setting boundaries when introducing your pet to your newborn is so very important.
+Setting boundaries when introducing your dog to your newborn is so very important.
 Animals need boundaries and often feel unnerved if they don’t have any to follow.
-You can start even before the babies born if you need to.
-The specific boundaries need to be around the cot, change table, buggy, bouncers and floor mats.
+You can start even before your baby is born if you need to.
+The specific boundaries need to be around the cot, changing table, pram, bouncer chair and floor mat.

 Give them plenty of attention